Esri/arcgis-experience-builder-sdk-resources/patches/1.10/readme.md

 This patch fixes two bugs:
-* Coordinate widget Datum transformation ID does not work
+* Coordinates widget Datum transformation ID does not work
 * Page elements in a Card within a Widget Controller cannot be edited if it is contained in certain layout elements

 Steps: